eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/interfaces.rst

 Fetching
 ========

-Retrieve trained |aml| statistics and Models effortlessly.
+This interface's purpose is to retrieve trained |aml| statistics and Models effortlessly.
 It includes options to search for |aml| statistics and request an |aml| model.

 It is divided into the following sections: